Engin-Boot/pong-stage-AleenaSaleem/Stage0/Game-loop.md

   Given - An active device with game installed in it and user is signed in

-  When - Frame is ready to be drawm
+  When - Frame is ready to be drawn

   Then - draw the new frame on the scene and repeat the game loop